keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 ---
 ## Fine-tuning

-After pre-training, we can now fine-tune our model on the `SST-2` dataset.
+After pretraining, we can now fine-tune our model on the `SST-2` dataset.
 We can leverage the ability of the encoder we build to predict on words in context to boost our our performance on the downstream task.

 ### Preprocess data for classification

-Preprocessing for fine-tuning is much simpler than for our pre-training MLM task.
+Preprocessing for fine-tuning is much simpler than for our pretraining MLM task.
 We just tokenize our input sentences and we are ready for training!